Can You Freeze Coffee Beans? Learn This Trick To Keep Coffee Fresh for Months

 **Best of Brewing is supported by our readers, and we sometimes earn a commission through the affiliate links on our website.**

-The idea is to keep oxygen and other elements away that would otherwise age the beans (aka steal your precious flavor!)
+Otherwise, the primary idea is to keep oxygen and other elements away that would otherwise age the beans (aka steal your precious flavor!)
+Most people opt for a specialized container that protects coffee from these elements.

-Our current top recommendation for coffee storage is the Coffee Gator Coffee Canister as it does a fantastic job and is affordable.
-Alternatively, you can go for the fancier option with the Fellow Atmos container.
-Whatever you choose, a container that blocks light and forms an airtight seal is the key.
+My current top recommendation for coffee storage is the Coffee Gator Coffee Canister as it does a fantastic job and is affordable.
+Alternatively, you can opt for the fancier option with the Fellow Atmos container.
+Whatever you choose, make sure the container blocks light and forms an airtight seal.

 When Does Coffee Go Bad?

-You can read our article about when coffee expires for the full considerations of when and why beans and brews go bad.
-But generally, you can expect fresh beans to have a fantastic flavor for the first two weeks and a really good flavor for two more weeks after that (assuming you follow the storage principles above.)
+Coffee expiration can get complicated since it loses its delicious flavor long before it goes bad in any kind of food safety sense.
+Generally, you can expect fresh beans to have a fantastic flavor for the first two weeks and a really good flavor for two more weeks after that (assuming you follow the storage principles above).

-After a month, you don’t have to be a coffee connoisseur to notice that the flavors begin to mute.
-You can still brew with those beans for many months.
-But the complex flavors will disappear.
+After a month, the flavors will begin to mute.
+You can still brew with those beans for many months, however, the complex flavors will disappear.
 And given enough time, rancid flavors will begin to develop.

 **Note: If you are a coffee lover who roasts beans at home, there is no need to freeze unroasted coffee, otherwise known as green coffee beans.
 A green coffee bean will maintain quality for well over a year when you store it in an airtight container in a cool and dry environment.**